Kirkharle: Lancelot 'Capability' Brown

-Kirkharle's most famous son is Capability Brown, the notable landscape gardener.
+Kirkharle's most famous resident is Capability Brown, the notable landscape gardener.

 Lancelot ‘Capability’ Brown (bapt.1716 -1783) was born in Kirkharle and baptised in St Wilfrid's Church, Kirkharle, on 30 August 1716.
 His actual birthdate is not known.
 He was the fifth of the six children of William Brown, a yeoman farmer and Ursula, née Hall, who had also worked in the big house on the Kirkharle estate.

 Lancelot attended the village school in nearby Cambo until the age of 16.
 In 1732, the young Brown began work at the Kirkharle estate, learning many skills in gardening, planting and land reclamation, leaving to further his career in 1739.

-Sir William Loraine, 4th Baronet, inherited the estate in 1755 aged 6 and when he came of age, Brown produced a design plan for him to replace the early C18th formal gardens with a more naturalistic landscape, probably around 1770.
+Sir William Loraine, 4th Baronet, inherited the estate in 1755 aged 6 and when he came of age, Brown produced a design plan for him to replace the early 18th century formal gardens with a more naturalistic landscape, probably around 1770.
 Brown's scheme included single trees, tree belts, a serpentine lake and a new approach, but was only partially implemented.
 The lake was not created, only part of the semi-circular approach was laid out, and the walled garden may not have been built.

 Brown's original plan was rediscovered by Kirkharle's current owners, John and Kitty Anderson, in 1980.
 They made plans to restore the Grade II-listed park and to recreate Brown's vision for the landscape, including creating his proposed lake.
 It was not possible to create the lake as one piece of water because the A696 road, built in 1883, now cuts across the bottom of the park so in 2009, two serpentine lakes were created instead.
 Hundreds of new trees were planted.
 A cascade, a feature often used by Brown to make two lakes appear as single sheet of water was added in 2016 as part of the Capability Brown Festival, celebrating the tercentenary of Brown's birth.
 The water began to trickle through the cascade on 30 August 2016, the 300th anniversary of Brown's baptism at St Wilfrid's Church.

 The lake, grounds and St Wilfrid's church are open to the public as part of the Kirkharle Courtyard Visitor Centre.